osmandapp/web/main/docs/user/plugins/contour-lines.md

 </Tabs>

-The Terrain menu includes and customizes two parameters: *Hillshade* and *Slope*.
+The **Terrain** option enables and allows you to customize two features such as *Hillshade* and *Slope*.
+Specific features:
+- Only one option, either Hillshade or Slope, can be enabled at the same time.
+- If you do not see any changes after downloading and enabling the corresponding map, it is recommended to restart the application.

 ### Hillshade / Slope